Login Credentials

 The following authorization configuration files are available out of the box:

-Change the Jenkins Authorization Configuration
+Change the Jenkins Authorization configuration

 Follow the below procedure to update the authorization configuration: